gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 - Searching for Gatsby on Discord or Spectrum and helping someone else who needs help
 - Teaching others how to contribute to Gatsby's repo!

+As our way of saying “thank you” to our contributors, **_all contributors_ are eligible for [free Gatsby swag](/docs/contributor-swag/)** — whether you’re contributing code, docs, a talk, an article, or something else that helps the Gatby community.
+[Learn how to claim free swag for contributors.](/docs/contributor-swag/)

+### Not sure how to start contributing?

-If you are worried or don't know where to start, you can always reach out to Shannon Soper(@shannonb_ux) on Twitter or simply submit an issue and a maintainer can help give you guidance!
+If you are worried or don't know where to start, you can always reach out to [Shannon Soper (@shannonb_ux) on Twitter](https://twitter.com/shannonb_ux) or submit an issue and a maintainer can help give you guidance!

 Looking to speak about Gatsby?
 We'd love to review your talk abstract/CFP!
-You can email it to shannon [at] gatsbyjs [dot] com, and we can give pointers or tips!!!
+You can email it to shannon [at] gatsbyjs [dot] com, and we can give pointers or tips!

 ### Creating your own plugins and loaders